borti4938/n64adv2_fw/README.md

 #### Resolution

+Any change on the configuration in this menu needs you to confirm the new setting.
+If you do not do so within a few seconds, the setting will switch back to the previous one.

 | Entry | Default | Description |
 |:------|:--------|:------------|
 | **Input mode** \[1\] | | Mode where the following settings are applied |